 Support & Education Groups

-Voices of Hope provides weekly drop-in support, weekly educational groups, and, at time, time-limited, special topics groups focused on issues such as self-esteem, financial self-sufficiency, journaling, etc.
+Voices of Hope provides weekly drop-in support, weekly educational groups, and special topics groups focused on issues such as self-esteem, financial self-sufficiency, journaling, etc.

 Education & Training